I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 With these instructions, you can make quilt binding in any width and from any fabric—from satin to seersucker.
 The method I'm showing you is called "continuous strip" because the binding is cut out in one long, spiraling piece.

-With these instructions you can make quilt binding, in any width and from any fabric - - from satin to seersucker.
-The method I'm showing you is called "continuous strip" because the binding cut out in one, long spiraling piece.
-I almost always make double-fold strips because it is the most durable and also the easiest type to make.
-There are several steps to learn, but once you have the order mastered, it will give you freedom to experiment with finishes in any width, color or fabric.
+I almost always make double-fold strips because they are the most durable and also the easiest type to make.
+There are several steps to learn, but once you have the order mastered, it will give you the freedom to experiment with finishes in any width, color, or fabric.
 How awesome is that!
-Read more to learn how to bind your quilt.
+Read on to learn how to bind your quilt.

 Materials and Tools

-A lot of these tools are optional, but if you are willing to make invest in some professional tools, they will make the process easier and they will come in handy for future projects.
+A lot of these tools are optional, but if you are willing to invest in some professional tools, they will make the process easier—and they will come in handy for future projects.

 Instructions for Making Continuous Strip Quilt Binding

-Pin and sew the triangles along one of the short straight sides so the tips hang downward.
+7. Pin and sew the triangles along one of the short, straight sides so the tips hang downward.

-Leave a 2.5 inch offset to make 2.25-inch strips.
+10. Leave a 2.5-inch offset to make 2.25-inch strips.
 This is the most important step.
 Always add .25 inches more than the desired width of your strips to compensate for the spiral seam allowance.
 (Don't ask how I know this.)

-Once you have your strip, fold the fabric in half and iron to make your double-fold or French-fold strips.
-Wrap the fabric around a plastic sheet or a piece of cardboard to keep everything organized and tangle free.
+13. Once you have your strip, fold the fabric in half and iron it to make your double-fold or French-fold strips.
+Wrap the fabric around a plastic sheet or a piece of cardboard to keep everything organized and tangle-free.